-Bulgaria hopes to adopt euro by 2022
+Bulgaria still hopes to adopt euro by 2022

-SOFIA, Bulgaria (AP) — Bulgaria’s prime minister says his country still aims to adopt the euro by 2022 despite some opposition by some local businesses.
+SOFIA, Bulgaria (AP) — Bulgaria’s prime minister said Tuesday that his country still aims to adopt the euro by 2022 despite some opposition by some local businesses that fear greater scrutiny of the economy.

-Speaking at a business forum in the capital Tuesday, Boyko Borissov said that one of the important benefits of Bulgaria’s planned accession to the euro will be that the country’s banking system will become more disciplined.
+Speaking at a business forum in the capital, Boyko Borissov said that one of the big benefits of joining the euro is that the banking system would become more disciplined.
+As part of the euro, big banks in Bulgaria would be overseen by the European Central Bank, not national authorities that can sometimes be more lenient.

-Addressing opponents of the plan, he said: “I am certain that those who gladly use the banks to finance their own private business in an uncontrolled way will be strongly opposed.”
+Addressing opponents of the plan, Borissov said: “We have to do what is right, whatever happens.”

-Finance Minister Vladislav Goranov voiced hope that the country would enter the EU banking union and the two-year process that leads to joining the euro this summer.
-This would allow the country to adopt the euro in January 2022, he said.
+European Commission Vice President Valdis Dombrovskis, who is in charge of the euro, welcomed the Balkan country’s plans to join the euro.

 Most Read Business Stories